SUN Price Hits $0.0265 (SUN)

-SUN (SUN) traded flat against the US dollar during the twenty-four hour period ending at 11:00 AM ET on March 19th.
-One SUN coin can currently be purchased for $0.0265 or 0.00000076 BTC on exchanges.
-SUN has a total market capitalization of $152,338.63 and approximately $24.10 million worth of SUN was traded on exchanges in the last 24 hours.
-In the last seven days, SUN has traded flat against the US dollar.
+SUN (SUN) traded flat against the US dollar during the 24 hour period ending at 23:00 PM E.T. on March 21st.
+SUN has a market capitalization of $152,338.63 and approximately $24.10 million worth of SUN was traded on exchanges in the last 24 hours.
+One SUN coin can now be bought for about $0.0265 or 0.00000076 BTC on major cryptocurrency exchanges.
+During the last seven days, SUN has traded flat against the US dollar.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.